jquery/contribute.jquery.org/pages/web-sites.md

 of whichever site you are actually working on, as appropriate._

 Once you get [jquery-wp-content](https://github.com/jquery/jquery-wp-content) working, you should be able navigate to a site in your browser that looks exactly like the live site, only without any content.
-If you setup [jquery-wp-content](https://github.com/jquery/jquery-wp-content) using Vagrant, then the URL would be [http://vagrant.contribute.jquery.org](http://vagrant.contribute.jquery.org).

 Now we need to populate your local WordPress with the content from the [`contribute.jquery.org`](https://github.com/jquery/contribute.jquery.org) repo.

 1. Fork the [`contribute.jquery.org`](https://github.com/jquery/contribute.jquery.org) repository on GitHub by clicking the "Fork" button.
-1. Clone your forked repository to wherever you'd like, but *not* inside of your WordPress and `jquery-wp-content` directories. -- `git clone https://github.com/YourUsername/contribute.jquery.org.git`
+1. Clone your forked repository on your machine wherever you'd like (just *not* inside of your WordPress or `jquery-wp-content` directories).<br> `git clone https://github.com/YourUsername/contribute.jquery.org.git`
-1. Enter the directory where you cloned the repo -- `cd contribute.jquery.org`
+1. Enter the directory where you cloned the repo <br>`cd contribute.jquery.org`
-1. Install grunt-cli (if you haven't already) -- `npm install -g grunt-cli`
+1. Install grunt-cli (if you haven't already) <br>`npm install -g grunt-cli`
-1. Install local build dependencies -- `npm install`
+1. Install local build dependencies <br>`npm install`
-1. Copy the `config-sample.json` file to `config.json` in the same directory -- `cp config-sample.json config.json`
+1. Copy the `config-sample.json` file to `config.json` in the same directory <br>`cp config-sample.json config.json`
-1. Edit `config.json` to use the URL, username, and password for your local WordPress network.
-If you're using the Vagrant setup, then the URL is `http://vagrant.contribute.jquery.org`.
+1. Edit `config.json` to use the URL, username, and password for your local WordPress.
 1. Build and deploy the files to your local WordPress -- `grunt deploy`

 At this point your local WordPress should be populated with the [`contribute.jquery.org`](https://github.com/jquery/contribute.jquery.org) content.